kali-y23/pathfinder/README.md

 ## Description

-Pathfinder is a program that finds all shortest paths between al vertices of a graph.
+Pathfinder is a program that finds all shortest paths between all vertices of a graph.
 Based on Dijkstra's algorithm, so negative edge weight is not supported.
-If there are differents shortest paths between vertices, Pathfinder outputs them all.
+If there are differents shortest paths between two vertices, Pathfinder outputs them all.

 Allowed functions:
 ```malloc, malloc_size, free, open, read, write, close, exit```